sarlinpe/Smart-Chef/README.md

 # Smart Chef

 Smart Chef is a new concept product which aims at encouraging people to cook for themselves.
-The system is consists in a hardware device connected to a smartphone running a game app.
+The system consists in a hardware device connected to a smartphone running a game app.
 Here we present the hypothetical features as well as the first prototype.

 ## Motivations